In This Article

 Latency is the delay between a user action and the system response.
 In mortgage lending, high latency does not just frustrate borrowers.
 It costs closings.

-Industry data shows that even a one-second delay in page load can cause a 7% decrease in conversions.
+Industry data shows that even a one-second delay in page load can cause a 7 percent decrease in conversions.
 McKinsey research found that borrower satisfaction drops by roughly 15 percentage points when lenders take more than ten days to provide a decision.
 Speed is not a nice-to-have.
 It is a direct driver of pull-through rates.

 Three areas where latency matters most: